m3db/m3/docs/how_to/aggregator.md

 ## Introduction

 `m3aggregator` is used to cluster stateful downsampling and rollup of metrics before they are store in M3DB.
 The M3 Coordinator also performs this role but is not cluster aware.
-This means metrics will not get aggregated properly if you send metrics in round round fashion to multiple M3 Coordinators for the same metrics ingestion source (e.g. Prometheus server).
+This means metrics will not get aggregated properly if you send metrics in round robin fashion to multiple M3 Coordinators for the same metrics ingestion source (e.g. Prometheus server).

-Metrics sent to `m3aggregator` are correctly routed to the instance resposible for aggregating each metric and there is multiple m3aggregator replicas to ensure no single point of failure during aggregation.
+Similar to M3DB, `m3aggregator` supports clustering and replication by default.
+This means that metrics are correctly routed to the instance(s) responsible for aggregating each metric and multiple `m3aggregator` replicas can be configured such that there are no single points of failure for aggregation.

 ## Configuration

 Before setting up m3aggregator, make sure that you have at least [one M3DB node running](single_node.md) and a dedicated m3coordinator setup.

 We highly recommend running with at least a replication factor 2 for a `m3aggregator` deployment.
+If you run with replication factor 1 then when you restart an aggregator it will temporarily interrupt good the stream of aggregated metrics and there will be some data loss.

 ### Topology